 This low carb Chicken Parmesan tastes like it came from a restaurant.
-It cooks in a skillet instead of a sheet pan and the low carb breading sta
+It cooks in a skillet instead of a sheet pan and the low carb breading stays crispy and delicious.

 This recipe for low carb chicken Parmesan promises great Italian flavor with minimal effort!

-If it’s Summertime and you don’t want to use your oven here’s an Easy Caprese Chicken Mozzarella recipe you can cook entirely on your stove top.
+NOTE: If it’s Summertime and you don’t want to use your oven here’s an Easy Caprese Chicken Mozzarella recipe you can cook entirely on your stove top.
 Because the chicken isn’t breaded, it takes even less time to make.
-It’s saved me many times when I just needed something fast.
-If you love your sheet pan try this great Caprese Hasselback Chicken by Maya from Wholesome Yum.
-It’s easy, too!
+It’s super fast and easy.

 This great Low Carb Chicken Parmesan in a skillet is 6 net carbs per serving.